 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

-What have hedge funds been doing with Corporate Office Properties Trust (NYSE:OFC)?
+How are hedge funds trading Corporate Office Properties Trust (NYSE:OFC)?

-Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as Corporate Office Properties Trust (NYSE:OFC) but similarly valued.
-These stocks are Texas Capital Bancshares Inc (NASDAQ:TCBI), FireEye Inc (NASDAQ:FEYE), Exponent, Inc. (NASDAQ:EXPO), and Arena Pharmaceuticals, Inc. (NASDAQ:ARNA).
-This group of stocks’ market valuations are closest to OFC’s market valuation.
+Let’s go over hedge fund activity in other stocks – not necessarily in the same industry as Corporate Office Properties Trust (NYSE:OFC) but similarly valued.
+These stocks are American National Insurance Company (NASDAQ:ANAT), Cornerstone OnDemand, Inc. (NASDAQ:CSOD), Allogene Therapeutics, Inc. (NASDAQ:ALLO), and MFA Financial, Inc. (NYSE:MFA).
+This group of stocks’ market caps are similar to OFC’s market cap.

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|